 I will combine:

-2. Emerging atomic scale characterization.
+2. Emerging atomic scale characterisation.

 3. High throughput testing under relevant high pressure working conditions.